-The RiotACT is a digital regional news and opinion platform that creates and facilitates conversations about life in the Canberra region for its audience of 140,000+ unique monthly website visitors, 20,000+ Facebook fans and 8000+ Twitter followers.
+The RiotACT is a digital regional news and opinion platform that creates and facilitates conversations about life in the Canberra region for its audience of 140,000+ unique monthly website visitors, 23,000+ Facebook fans, 8500+ Twitter followers and 2000+ Instagram followers.

 Our dedication to the ACT community places us as one of the most trusted sources of information on life in the capital.
 More than one in three Canberrans visits the site at least once per month.